mignon-p/butterfly-hw/README.md

 board is actually the back, and vice-versa.
 This is because JLCPCB adds a customer ID number to the front of the board, but I wanted the number to be on the actual back of the board, where it doesn't disrupt the esthetics of the nightlight.
+(It turns out it's [possible to specify the location of the customer ID][9], but I hadn't read that when I first came up with this trick.)

 ## Assembly